-Jim Smiley, manager of information services, Degesch America, notes that FMP compliance is not voluntary; it’s mandatory: “Employees who fail to comply with the required written fumigation management plan provisions of the complete label are subject to criminal and/or civil penalties.”
+Jim Smiley notes that compliance is not voluntary, it’s mandatory: “Employees who fail to comply with the required written Fumigation Management Plan provisions of the complete label are subject to criminal and/or civil penalties.”

 Things to consider

-When thinking about your fumigation management plan, don’t lose sight of regularly following up on these internal checks and balances.
+When thinking about your fumigation management plan, don’t lose sight of regularly following up on these internal check and balances.

 #1 Proper licensing and certified for use of the product

 Federal law classifies all fumigants as “Restricted Use Pesticides,” and each state has its own requirements and provisions for licensing and certification, and applicants must pass an examination to demonstrate competence in the use of pesticides.
 Who provides it?
 Depending on the state, in accordance with national standards, the state department of agriculture, state chemist or state EPA is in charge of distributing applicator licensing.